 Rapper T.I.
-Slammed For Comment On 'Maintaining' Daughter’s Virginity
+Slammed For Comment On 'Maintaining' Daughter’s Virginity; Podcast Deleted

 "And so then they come and say, 'Well, I just want you to know that there are other ways besides sex that the hymen can be broken like bike riding, athletics, horseback riding, and just other forms of athletic physical activity,'" T.I. said.

-T.I. also added that he explained to the gynaecologist saying that she was not an athlete or a bike rider and that he would insist the doctor get the hymen checked.
-The rapper stooped down to bragging that his daughter still has her hymen intact.
+T.I. also added that he explained to the gynaecologist that his daughter was not an athlete or bike rider and that he would insist the doctor get the hymen checked.

+The rapper stooped to bragging that his daughter still has her hymen intact!
 He said, "I will say, as of her 18th birthday, her hymen is still intact."

 His comments about his daughter's private matters received major backlash online.
 T.I. has worked in movies like Ant-Man starring Paul Rudd, Evangeline Lilly and Michael Douglas.